 Arm Lift (Brachioplasty)

-Arm lift surgery (“brachioplasty”) is a procedure that removes excess skin and fat from the arms.
+Arm lift surgery (“brachioplasty”) removes excess skin and fat from the arms.
 It may be combined with liposuction of the arms to reduce arm fullness even further.
-This procedure is popular with people who have lost a lot of weight.
-However, even men and women who have not lost a lot of weight but have “bat wings” or loose, sagging skin of the upper arms are candidates for brachioplasty surgery.
+Healthy people who have “bat wings” or loose, sagging skin of the upper arms are candidates for brachioplasty surgery.
+It is also popular for people who have lost a lot of weight.

-A thigh lift is performed to remove excess skin and fat from the upper legs.
+A thigh lift is performed to remove excess skin and fat from the inner thighs.
 Candidates typically have loose, droopy skin after significant weight loss due to diet and exercise or bariatric surgery.
-Thigh lift surgery is often combined with other body contouring procedures like breast lift surgery or abdominoplasty, helping the person re-gain a sense of proportion and balance of the overall physique.
+Thigh lift surgery is often combined with other body contouring procedures like breast lift surgery, helping the person re-gain a sense of proportion and balance of the overall physique.

 A back lift focuses on recontouring and tightening up the back by removing excess skin and fat.
 Due to aging, sun exposure or major weight loss, the skin of the back may begin to sag and bulge, creating unsightly lumps and rolls.
 This makes many people self-conscious even when dressed, as clothing often shows off every roll.